hasanswe/pdti-EssB/README.md

 approaches in predicting DTI, and introduces new drug-target interaction samples based on prediction probability scores.

-# Benchmark Datasets
+# Benchmark Datasets:

 (I) Enzyme (II) Ion Channel (III) GPCR (IV) Nuclear Receptor

 # Feature Generation and Experiments codes

-# Protein Feature Extraction:
+Protein Feature Extraction:

-Evolutionary Based Features:

-PSSM bigram => X
+Evolutionary Based Features: PSSM bigram => X

-Bigram Main.m and Evolutionary Based Features Bigram PSSM.m files was used to create the feature group X Sequence Features: PseAAC => Y
+Bigram Main.m and Evolutionary Based Features Bigram PSSM.m files was used to create the feature group X

+Sequence Features: PseAAC => Y

 PseAAC.py was used to create the feature group Y

-Structural Based Features:

-SSC, ASAC, TAC,TAAC, SPAC, TAB, SPB => Z
+Structural Based Features: SSC, ASAC, TAC,TAAC, SPAC, TAB, SPB => Z

 Structural Based Features-SPIDER2 (1), Structural Based Features-SPIDER2 (2) and Structural Based Features-SPIDER2 (3) files was used to create the feature group Z

-# Drug Feature Extraction:
+Drug Feature Extraction:

 Structural based Properties: MSF  => A

 CalculatePubChemFingerprint.py file was used to create the feature group A

 Random Under Sampling.py and Cluster Under Sampling.py files was used for to balance the datasets.

-Feature Selection.py file was used to reduce the drug-target featues.
+Feature Selection.py file was used to reduce the drug-target features.

-Effect of Feature Groups and Classifiers.py and Effect of Balancing Methods.py files was used for test the effect of diffierent Feature Groups, Classifiers and Balancing techniques on diffierent datasets.
+Effect of Feature Groups and Classifiers.py and Effect of Balancing Methods.py files was used for test the effect of different Feature Groups, Classifiers and Balancing techniques on different datasets.

-[Same code can be applied for diffierent datasets with diffierent features]
+[Same code can be applied for different datasets with different features]